browniebroke/deezer-python/README.md

 Basic Use
 ---------

-So far you can only retrieve the data for the public objects, for which no login is required.
-The objects are translated to python resources, which are basically python objects encapsulating the json dictionary returned by the API.
+So far, you can only retrieve the data for the public objects, for which no login is required.
+The objects are mapped to python resources, which are basically python objects encapsulating the json dictionary returned by the API.